openaps/AndroidAPSdocs/docs/EN/UsefulLinks/WearOsSmartwatch.md

 [Here](../ExchangeSiteCustomWatchfaces/index.md) you can download Zip-Files with custom watchfaces made by other users.

+## Build your own watchface

-If you want to build your own watchface, follow the [guide here](../Usage/Custom_Watchface_Reference.md).
+If you want to build your own watchface, follow the [guide here](CustomWatchfaceReference).

 Once you have built a custom watchface, you can share your own **AAPS** custom watchface with others, the zip-file can be uploaded in the folder  "ExchangeSiteCustomWatchfaces" via a Pull Request into Github.
 During merge of the pull request, the documentation team will extract the CustomWatchface.png file and prefix it with the filename of the Zip-file.